binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 The initial value of K is chosen arbitrarily, for example 1.

 #### 5. Change index basket
 5.1.
-Upload a new SPAC5 file.JSON in IPFS, get a link to the file.<br>
+Upload a new SPAC5.JSON file in IPFS, get a link to the file.<br>
 5.2.
 Replace the link to the file in the smart contract by voting users.<br>

 When changing the composition of the index, the link to the new file is changed in the smart contract by voting.
 So, malicious modification of the index composition is impossible.